ahmadsolehin/Ionic-3-Mobile-Weather-Apps/README.md

 This is an Ionic 3 application that uses the underground api to report weather and stores location info in Ionic storage

 <li> build a fully working mobile weather app using Ionic 3 and Angular 4. </li>
-<li>using the API from wunderground.com. we will create a provider to reach out to the API and return and display the data.
-We will also implement Ionic storage to save the location data.
+<li>using the API from wunderground.com. we will create a provider to reach out to the API and return and display the data.</li>
+<li> also implement Ionic storage to save the location data.

 ### Version
 1.0.0